vampIy/vload/README.md

 # nell-monitor
-Best alternave to shitshield and dickload.
+Best alternative to shitshield and dickload.
 [Current Version in Beta]

 # Things to do
 - [x] show bytes per second